mallocc/buddhabrot/README.md

 # Usage/Options

-We can added many options to the program to specify how we want the image to look:
+We can add many options to the program to specify how we want the image to look:

  - `-w | --width` - the width of the image (px)
  - `-h | --height` - the height of the image (px)